-Field or Button Description Copy header as text Use to copy the report header as text.
+Selections Description Copy header as text Copies the report header as text.
 Text is copied to the clipboard and then can be pasted into other documents.
-Edit Use to edit the report title and/or graphic in the report header.
+Edit Opens a dialog box for editing the report title.

 REPORT TOOLBAR

 The Report window has a toolbar on the right portion of the window and selectable tabs at the top of the report header.
 To view a specific report, either select the tab or the report in the Reports list box, then click Show.